ThomasBittner1/KangarooDocumentation/docs/modelChange.md

+---
+title: Change Model with Kangaroo Builder
+description: Topology Change, Pose Change, ...
+Kangaroo has the right tools for every situation
+---

 Kangaroo has lots of good tools for dealing with model changes.
 This document gives you an overview of what tools you can use in different situations.